Once a week.

 It's not often that a study comes along that makes me want to drop everything and read it from cover to cover, right there and then.
-It's also not often that a paper is terminated early, out of fear of inflicting harm on participants; one memorable example is Zimbardo's infamous Stanford prison experiment.
+It's also not often that a paper is terminated early, out of fear of inflicting harm on participants — one memorable past example is Zimbardo's infamous Stanford prison experiment.
 Take note of that; we'll come back to that later.
-One such paper was recently published in Psychological Science.

-Researchers convinced 70% of participants that they had committed a serious crime — theft, assault, or assault with a weapon, when in reality they had done no such thing.
+Researchers convinced 70 percent of participants that they had committed a serious crime — theft, assault, or assault with a weapon — when, in reality, they had done no such thing.
 In this post we'll examine how the researchers managed to reach this astounding result and what the finding means.
-The research couldn't be timelier given the current public debate surrounding the Brian Williams case.

 The experiment involved 91 participants, 70 of whom were eligible to participate based on interviews with the participants' parents or caregivers.
 The researchers contacted the caregivers and asked if the participants had at least one highly emotional life event between the ages of 11 and 14.
 The participants also must never have experienced any criminal events that fitted with the researcher's predetermined scenarios and the participants had to never have come into contact with the police.
 If these conditions were met, the participants could continue to the next stages, which involved three interviews, each a week apart.